 Why call this Proactive Animal Sheltering?

 The Merriam-Webster dictionary defines "proactive" as acting in anticipation of future problems, needs or changes.
 This is what needs to happen in today's world of ever-increasing numbers of dogs and cats.

 That's where being Proactive comes in.
-Humanely reversing upward trends in intake, overpopulation and homeless dogs and cats will take all of us, not just a shelter or rescue.
-We need to act in advance of these increasing intake numbers and focus on doing something to reduce the number of animals that are being presented at our shelters and abandoneded on our streets.
+Humanely reversing animal diversion trends in intake, overpopulation and homeless dogs and cats will take all of us, not just a shelter or rescue.
+We need to act now and focus on doing something to humanely reduce the number of animals that are being presented at our shelters and abandoned on our streets.
 That will require a focus on spay and neuter.
 And that is what Proactive Animal Sheltering is about.

 High-volume spay/neuter of owned pets, shelter and rescue animals and community cats will not change these trends immediately yet we want immediate results.
 We need to stay focused and dedicated to what we know is the end goal: reduce shelter/rescue intake and homeless companion animals humanely!